CallAsk about same-day availabilityLog In

 Striped Bark Scorpion — Fact Sheet

-Scientific name: Centruroides vittatus (Say, 1821) Common names: Striped bark scorpion, Texas bark scorpion, common striped scorpion Order: Scorpiones (family Buthidae) Status in the San Antonio / Boerne corridor: Native, abundant, the single most common scorpion in Texas — the only species found throughout the entire state
+Scientific name: Centruroides vittatus (Say, 1821) Common names: Striped bark scorpion, Texas bark scorpion, common striped scorpion Order: Scorpiones (family Buthidae) Status in the San Antonio / Boerne corridor: These guys are native and abundant.
+In fact, they are the single most common scorpion in Texas and are the only species you'll find all over the state.

 Size25–70 mm (1" to 2-3/4")